ErickMwazonga/Workspace/installations/supervisor.md

 ### Starting the supervisor server

 As noted before, supervisor is composed of a server and clients that connect to it.
 To be able to manage and control programs, we need to start the server.
-To do so, we will be registering the supervisor server in systemd, so that the server may be started at system startup.
+To do so, we will be registering the supervisor server in `systemd`, so that the server may be started at system startup.

 To do so, create a file called `supervisord.service` in the `/etc/systemd/system` directory.